 In keeping with the informal atmosphere, parents and teachers call each other by their first names and parents seem very relaxed about going in to the school to pick up their children.

 There is no religious education and no hymns are sung.
-Rather than assembly, there is Morning Talk which takes place every Tuesday and each form takes a turn and you can choose a subject.
+Rather than assembly, there is Morning Talk which takes place three times a week and each form takes a turn and you can choose a subject.
 It’s something that stems from one of the early Quaker Heads.
 When everyone is assembled – either during Morning Talk or mealtimes, anyone who wants to can ask for a period of silence.

 St Chris has an impressive provision to help children with additional needs, with 5 specialist teachers.

 The dress code seems to be comfy home clothes: jeans, leggings and sweat shirts.
 One student says that the non-uniform approach is good because wearing your own clothes allows you to express yourself.
 Another child tells me that having a uniform might be a good thing because you wouldn’t have to think about what to wear.